claytondus/photoapp/readme.md

 # Project Setup

-- install mongodb, npm, angular-cli, java 1.8
+- install mongodb, java 1.8
+- decided to use Thymeleaf for frontend

+# Structure

+- RestController returns JSON Object
+- Controller redirects to a view and uses models

 # Project Launch

 - sudo service mongod start
 - launch server using maven
-- npm start from front end directory (Angular app)

 # Security

+- Decided to strip out jwt business and just authenticate in a more normal way

 - https://medium.com/@nydiarra/secure-a-spring-boot-rest-api-with-json-web-token-reference-to-angular-integration-e57a25806c50
 - Sha256 Password Encoding